 These are mainly located in the City of London.
 For the UK-founded ‘Anglo’ firms, London is the hub of their international operations, which can range from a couple of strategically located offices to a sprawling global network.

 Exclusively UK-based firms typically offer a broad commercial training, emphasising one or two specialist areas; some will also have a private client practice, reflecting longstanding relationships with wealthy individuals and trusts.

 Beyond London, the most active cities are Manchester, Birmingham, Leeds, Bristol, Liverpool, Cardiff, Newcastle and Nottingham.

-Boutiques are small firms, often made up of just a few people, which specialise in a niche area of law.
+Boutiques are small firms, often made up of just a few people, that specialise in a niche area of law.